Argentina–Brazil football rivalry: Copa Libertadores de América

 In the history of the Copa Libertadores, played since 1960, only twice has a Brazilian team attained the title on Argentine soil: in 1963, when Brazilian Santos F.C. defeated the most popular Argentine club, Boca Juniors, and in 2017, when Grêmio defeated Club Atlético Lanús.
 On the other hand, Boca Juniors has achieved three of its six titles on Brazilian soil, defeating Palmeiras in 2000, Santos in 2003 and Grêmio in 2007.
 The two greatest Argentine and Brazilian football players of all time, Pelé and Maradona, at one point also played in these two clubs: Pelé for Santos and Maradona for Boca Juniors.
 It has been reported that in all three of Boca Juniors' victories on Brazilian soil, Boca's players were denied a good night's rest the night before their final matches because of the chaos and noise created by Brazilian fans outside their hotel rooms, who attempted to disrupt the Argentine players from performing to the best of their abilities on the competition.

 In the international arena, the most successful Argentine clubs are Boca Juniors (six Libertadores and three Intercontinental Cups), Independiente (seven Libertadores and two Intercontinental Cups), Estudiantes de La Plata (four Libertadores and one Intercontinental Cup), River Plate (four Libertadores and one Intercontinental Cup), Vélez Sársfield (one Libertadores and one Intercontinental), San Lorenzo (one Libertadores, one Copa Mercosur and one Copa Sudamericana), Argentinos Juniors (one Libertadores) and Racing Club (one Libertadores and one Intercontinental Cup).

-The most successful Brazilian clubs are São Paulo F.C. (three Libertadores, one FIFA Club World Cup and two Intercontinental Cups), Santos F.C. (three Libertadores and two Intercontinental Cups), Grêmio (three Libertadores and one Intercontinental Cup), Palmeiras (three Libertadores, one Copa Mercosur and one Recopa Sudamericana), Internacional (two Libertadores and one FIFA Club World Cup), Cruzeiro (two Libertadores), Corinthians (one Libertadores and two FIFA Club World Cups), Flamengo, (three Libertadores, one Copa Mercosur, one Copa de Oro, one Recopa and one Intercontinental Cup), Vasco da Gama (one Libertadores and one Copa Mercosur), Atlético Mineiro (one Libertadores and two Copa Conmebol), Fluminense (one Libertadores) and Botafogo (one Libertadores and one Copa Conmebol).
+The most successful Brazilian clubs are São Paulo F.C. (three Libertadores, one FIFA Club World Cup, two Intercontinental Cups, two Recopas and one Copa Sudamericana), Santos F.C. (three Libertadores and two Intercontinental Cups), Flamengo (four Libertadores, one Intercontinental Cup, one Copa Mercosur, one Copa de Oro and one Recopa), Grêmio (three Libertadores and one Intercontinental Cup), Corinthians (one Libertadores and two FIFA Club World Cups), Internacional (two Libertadores and one FIFA Club World Cup), Palmeiras (three Libertadores, one Copa Mercosur and one Recopa Sudamericana), Cruzeiro (two Libertadores), Atlético Mineiro (one Libertadores and two Copa Conmebol), Vasco da Gama (one Libertadores and one Copa Mercosur), Botafogo (one Libertadores and one Copa Conmebol) and Fluminense (one Libertadores).